ISISComputingGroup/ibex_developers_manual/Eclipse-4-Migration-TODOs.md

 - Get genie_python talking to PVs.
 Currently it is getting `null` as it's `CA_ADDR_LIST` which causes issues.
 - DAE perspectives need scrollbars
 - DAE detector diagnostics are not being enabled properly
+- Colour scheme is only read once when Motors view is initialised (cannot be changed afterwards)